susam/spcss/README.md

 I often develop primarily text-based websites and webpages.
-The default style chosen by the web browsers while decent leaves a bit to be desired, so I often add a minimal stylesheet to improve the apperance of the document, hyperlinks, code blocks, blockquotes, etc. This project shares the minimal stylesheet that I often rely on for styling simple websites and webpages.
+The default style chosen by the web browsers while decent leaves a bit to be desired, so I often add a minimal stylesheet to improve the apperance of the document, hyperlinks, code blocks, blockquotes, tables, etc. This project shares the minimal stylesheet that I often rely on for styling simple websites and webpages.

 You are welcome to [fork this repository][fork] and customize it to maintain your own copy of [sp.css](sp.css) with styles that you